Biocomputation-CBGP/OT2/AntibioticPlatesGeneration/readme.md

-Definition of labware context.
+*Definition of labware context*

 We need to extract several times information from the labware, manly names of wells, number of columns, rows, etc.

-Definition of classes.
+*Definition of classes*

 setted_parameters.
 Class that will set the parameters in the csv to variables and besides it has a method to process some of the variables to convert them from strings to dictionaries.

-Definition of functions
+*Definition of functions*

-check_setted_parameters.
-There is an internal validation after settign the parameters.
+ 'check_setted_parameters' There is an internal validation after settign the parameters.
 This is to validate that there are o errors about the variables in the csv as labwares that are not in the system, number of cells in a plate is higher than the wells of that labware, etc. define_tiprack.
 Everytime that a pipette does not have enough tips and there is a need to place a deck slot with a tiprack, this function will be called and return the name of the tiprack that will be assocated with the pipette. check_tip_and_pick.
 Function called to check if there are tips, in case that there is not is going to check if we defined in the variables file if we want to replace the tiprack or not.
 In case that that variable is True, it will pause the protocol, the user needs to change that tiprack and wait until you resume the protocol.
 If th evariable is set as False, it is going to check if there is space in the deck and in affirmative case, will call define_tiprack, in negative case, it will raise an error.
 After all this, it will pick up a tip. number_tubes_needed.
 Given a volume per reaction of a reactive, the number of reaction and the maximum volume of the tube in which the reactive is going to be stored will return the number of tubes needed and the number or reactions per tube.
 This function is used several times when setting the labware.
 To calculate the number of tubes needed it divides the reactions in different number of tubes until it finds the lower number of tubes in which the volume for that quantity of reactions fits the tube volume.
 This function does not garantee the lower total number of tubes for the reactives because it divides by reactions and not by total volume needed but this way we ensure that the volume can be picked with at least 1 of the mounted pipettes.